Bhupesh-V/Bhupesh-V.github.io/writing.md

 ---
 layout: page
 title: Bhupesh's Featured Writings
-description: 15+ pieces of my most favorite & interested pieces of writing publicly available on the internet.
+description: 15+ pieces of my most favorite pieces of writing, publicly available on the internet.
 permalink: /writing/
 ---

 My writing is somewhat scattered across the internet.
-Here are some of my most favorite & interesting pieces of writing grouped by categories.
+Here are some of my most favorite & interesting pieces of writing grouped by various categories & domains.

 - [Go](#go)
 - [Side-projects](#side-projects)